dsccommunity/SqlServerDsc/README.md

 * **[String] GetFilePath** _(Key)_: Path to the T-SQL file that will perform Get action.
 Any values returned by the T-SQL queries will also be returned by the cmdlet Get-DscConfiguration through the `GetResult` property.
 * **[String] TestFilePath** _(Key)_: Path to the T-SQL file that will perform Test action.
 Any script that does not throw an error or returns null is evaluated to true.
 The cmdlet Invoke-SqlCmd treats T-SQL Print statements as verbose text, and will not cause the test to return false.
 * **[PSCredential] Credential** _(Write)_: The credentials to authenticate with, using SQL Authentication.
 To authenticate using Windows Authentication, assign the credentials to the built-in parameter `PsDscRunAsCredential`.
 If both parameters `Credential` and `PsDscRunAsCredential` are not assigned, then SYSTEM account will be used to authenticate using Windows Authentication.
-* **[String[]] Variable** _(Write)_: Specifies, as a string array, a sqlcmd scripting variable for use in the sqlcmd script, and sets a value for the variable.
+* **[String[]] Variable** _(Write)_: Specifies, as a string array, a scripting variable for use in the sql script, and sets a value for the variable.
 Use a Windows PowerShell array to specify multiple variables and their values.
 For more information how to use this, please go to the help documentation for [Invoke-Sqlcmd](https://technet.microsoft.com/en-us/library/mt683370.aspx).

 #### Read-Only Properties from Get-TargetResource